Quick Answer

 - Evidence of supervisory reviews

-Records must generally be maintained for 5 years (first 2 years in an easily accessible place).
+Records must generally be maintained for 5 years in an easily accessible place, with the first 2 years specifically kept at the adviser's principal office.

 IARs must maintain their registration by: